-- (i) Donation to central or state government for family planning programs - (d) Under Limit 50% [50% of Qualifying Amount] - (i) Donation to Approved charitable institutions.
+(i) Donation to central or state government for family planning programs

+(d) Under Limit 50% [50% of Qualifying Amount]

-- (ii) Donation to any notified temple, mosque, gurudwara, church or other place for renovation or repair - (iii)Donation by a company to the Indian Olympic association or any other notified games and sports institution. - (iv) Donation to an authority for the purpose of housing accommodation or planning development of towns & villages.
+- (i) Donation to Approved charitable institutions (Educational, medical, social institutions etc.). - (ii) Donation to any notified Temple, Mosque, Gurudwara, Church or other place for renovation or repair. - (iii) Donation by a company to the Indian Olympic association or any other notified games and sports institution. - (iv) Donation to an authority for the purpose of housing accommodation or planning development of towns & villages. - (v) Donation to any corporation for promoting interest of minority community. - (vi) Donation to Government or any local authority for charitable purpose.